JadCombreau/Analytical_circular/Init.md

 *__Copy Scripts & Manage Rights__ script allows the folders copy and rights managing*

-__Init__ subpart is preceded by the __Set ANANAX environment and resources PATH__ box, which consist in variable environment sourcing (necessary for the execution of the various workflow scripts) and followed by the __Create Folders__ box which consist in the repository creation (contained in the *namesOfFolder* agregate).
+__Reference to Init_v2019r1__ subpart is preceded by the __Set ANANAX environment and resources PATH__ box, which consist in variable environment sourcing (necessary for the execution of the various workflow scripts) and followed by the __Create Folders__ box which consist in the repository creation (contained in the *namesOfFolder* agregate).

 ![Initialization components](https://user-images.githubusercontent.com/45098441/72733867-08afde80-3b99-11ea-88fb-0736ee0ea2e3.jpeg)